If you’re a small business owner, you’ve heard it over and over again: It’s important to convince Google your small business website is credible.

 …but have you applied that to your own business?

-In this blog post you’ll learn how to optimize your website for your customers and the all-powerful Google.
+In this blog post you’ll learn how show expertise, authority, and trust on your small business website so that you can optimize it for your customers and the all-powerful Google.

 Let’s dive right in.